Kozova1/Bash-Segments/README.md

 # Bash-Segments - Another bash prompt framework
-![An image of the example config](./example_config.png) Bash-Segments is a small (less than 100 python lines of code) framework for customizing bash prompts.
+![An image of the example config](./example_config.png) Bash-Segments is a small (less than 100 significant python lines of code) framework for customizing bash prompts.
 It reads a configuration from a JSON file and creates a prompt based on it.
 ## Installation
 1. Clone the git repository and make sure you have python 3 installed:
 ```bash